-The original parody of the mega-hit "mom porn" bestselling trilogy of Fifty Shades of Grey novels.
+The original parody of the mega-hit "mommy porn" bestselling trilogy of Fifty Shades of Grey novels.
 Either you love the Fifty Shades books, or hate them with a passion, but this show is all about making fun of the phenomenon.
 Grab your girlfriends and get ready to laugh at this sexy, hysterical romp.
+Through August 3, 2014

 Hilarious, soulful and heartwarming, Donna Moore’s Cougar The Musical follows three fabulous-over-40 females in a mad-cap ride from Cougar bar to nail salon to boudoir and back, as they unleash their ‘inner cougar’ and in the process, learn to say yes to self-love, empowerment and the inner knowing that love is ageless!
 Fridays at 8pm; Saturdays and Sundays at 2pm.
 Open run.